 Iceland is a beautiful country with breathtaking scenery.
-But each year, between 600-700 people, most of them tourists, need to be rescued from the Icelandic countryside because they have underestimated Iceland’s volatile weather and terrain.
-The weather in Iceland can change extremely quickly and can cause serious, even life-threatening problems for tourists who have not adequately prepared themselves.
-If you plan on taking advantage of Iceland’s hiking trails and unparalleled natural beauty, do your homework first!
+But each year, between 600-700 people, many of them tourists, need to be rescued from the Icelandic countryside after underestimating Iceland’s volatile weather and terrain.
+The weather in Iceland can change extremely quickly and can cause serious, even life-threatening problems for travelers who have not adequately prepared.
+If you plan to advantage of Iceland’s hiking trails and unparalleled natural beauty, do your homework first!

 - Iceland is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Iceland without a visa for up to 90 days for tourist or business purposes.